 Never had I smelled so much marijuana, so often in one day as in Vancouver on a recent Saturday.
 On the streets, in stores, at restaurants, along the waterfront and wafting from apartment balconies; it was everywhere.
-Vancouverites had obviously decided there was no point in waiting until official legalization.
+Vancouverites had embraced legalization in full force!

 Perhaps the second-hand fumes helped us stay relaxed, even though we covered a lot of ground in about 30 hours.
 We originally planned on a day trip, but decided to stay the night after getting an incredible hotel deal through Travelzoo.